 Inclusions: Local guide, entrance fees, dinner and coffee.

 Exclusions: Hotel pickup and drop off.
 Gratuities are optional.

-Additional Information: Confirmation will be received at time of booking
+Additional Information: Confirmation received at the time of booking

-Minimum age is 6 years.
+Minimum age is six years.
 Adult pricing applies to all travellers.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.